Relaxed Actor-Critic with Convergence Guarantees for Continuous-Time Optimal Control of Nonlinear Systems: Results

 \subsubsection{Algorithm Details}

-We use the 6-layer fully-connected NNs to approximate $V(s; \omega)$ and $\pi(s; \theta)$, and the state input layer of each NN is followed by 5 fully-connected hidden layers, $2^5$ units per layer.
-The selection of activation function is similar to that of Example 1, except that the output layer of the policy network is set as a $\tanh(\cdot)$ layer with two units, multiplied by the vector $[0.35, 3]$ to confront bounded controls.
-Inspired by the ideas used in multi-threaded variants of Deep RL, the training set consists of the current states of $2^8$ parallel independent vehicles with different initial states, thereby obtaining a more realistic state distribution \cite{mnih2016A3C}.
-We use Adam method to update two NNs, while the learning rate of value network and policy network are set to $8\time10^{-4}$ and $2\time10^{-4}$ respectively.
-Besides, we use $\eta=0.1$ to trade off the Hamiltonian term and equilibrium term of the critic loss function (Remark~3).
+We employ 6-layer fully-connected NNs to represent $V_{\omega}$ and $\pi_{\theta}$, and the state input layer of each NN is followed by 5 fully-connected hidden layers, 32 units per layer.
+The activation function selection for the policy network is similar to that in Example I, with the exception that the output layer is activated by $\tanh(\cdot)$ with two units, multiplied by the vector $[0.35, 3]$ to accommodate the constrained control inputs.
+The training set consists of the current states of 256 parallel independent vehicles with different initial states, thereby obtaining a more realistic state distribution.
+We use Adam method to update two NNs, while the learning rates of value network and policy network are set to $8\times10^{-4}$ and $2\times10^{-4}$, respectively.
+Besides, we use $\eta=0.1$ to trade off the Hamiltonian term and the equilibrium term of the critic loss function (Remark \ref{remark.netarchiteture}).